AhmadAlhazmi75/techrar-assessment/README.md

 -First step is to Seperate the backend and frontend into two different git repositories

 - Frontend:

+1. In api.ts, change the URL to your backend domain.
-1. Create a new Railway project
+2. Create a new Railway project.
-2. Use git option in railway to connect to the frontend repository.
+3. Use git option in railway to connect to the frontend repository.
-3. Select the repo, and that's it!
+4. Select the repo, and that's it!.

 -Backend: